An Australian referendum to create an Indigenous advocacy committee to Parliament has failed

-CANBERRA, Australia (AP) — Advocates for constitutional change in Australia said they were devastated on Saturday by the defeat of a referendum that would have created an advocacy committee to offer advice to Parliament on policies that affect Indigenous people — the nation's most disadvantaged ethnic minority.
+CANBERRA, Australia (AP) — Australians resoundingly rejected on Saturday a referendum proposal to create an advocacy committee to offer advice to Parliament on policies that affect Indigenous people — the nation's most disadvantaged ethnic minority.

-Early counting showed that 57% of voters opposed the Indigenous Voice.
-Australian Broadcasting Corp. projections found New South Wales, Queensland, Tasmania and South Australia had rejected the amendment.

-The Voice needed majorities in each of at least four of the six states as well as a national majority for the referendum to pass.
+The government proposed the first constitutional change since 1977 as a step forward in Indigenous rights.
+But the vote divided Indigenous leaders as well as the wider community.

+More than 59% of voters opposed the so-called Voice to Parliament with almost half the votes counted by Saturday.
+The loss is unofficial but is not contested.

+“I had a duty, as a conviction politician, to put that to the Australian people,” Albanese told reporters.

+Bipartisan support is widely regarded as essential for an Australian referendum's success.
+Only eight of 45 referendums have succeeded in the constitution's 122-year history and none without the support of the major political parties.

-Voice advocate Tanya Hosch, who spent a decade on developing the model, told ABC: “On a personal level, I feel devastated.”
+Voice advocate Tanya Hosch, who spent a decade on developing the model, said she was devastated by the result.

 “There's going to be a lot of pain and hurt and dismay and we’re going to need to take a moment to absorb that message and what it says,” Hosch said.